irenechenn/DevConnector/README.md

 - Profiles: Showcase your work, your tech stack, and your journey.
 - Posts: Share updates, write tech blogs, or ask questions.
 - Network: Connect with developers worldwide.
-- Collaborate: Find partners for hackathons, open-source projects, or even job opportunities.a
+- Collaborate: Find partners for hackathons, open-source projects, or even job opportunities.